**Alt Text:** A filmmaker with a beard and cap operates a video camera on a tripod in a studio setting.

 Video Production Strategies for Effective Brand Communication

-Understand Your Primary customers’s Preferences
+Understand Your Target Audience’s Preferences

 This will give you a massive heads-up before you dump a significant amount of your marketing budget into what can often be a lengthy and expensive process.
 If you visit The Jasper Picture Company website, a professional video production operation running out of Melbourne, you’ll notice that they mention there are several types of videos you can create, from staff training videos to social media ads, making it critical to understand how those your video is aimed at will watch, in what capacity and for what reason.
 Taking this step will ensure you can tailor your production to match what is wanted and that your budget is spent on the right style of shoot.